 Win the Media Lottery at the Masters

 While I wait for the letter inviting me to become a member at Augusta National Golf Club, I’ll settle for winning the annual media lottery at the Masters.
 Somewhere between 8-10 foursomes are selected at random and green-lighted to drive down Magnolia Lane, escorted to the Champions’ Locker Room and given a locker and a caddie for the day.
 Cameras are even permitted.
 All working press are allowed to enter the lottery as long as they haven’t played the course in the past seven years.
 I don’t have that problem since I’m something like 0-for-7.
 I’ve had friends get picked in their first try and one who hadn’t played golf in more than 10 years go out and shoot the most enjoyable triple-digit round of his life and yet my wait continues.
 No, I’m not bitter.
 Not at all.
-Because this is my year! #ThenIcanDieInPeace
+Because next time, it’s my turn! #ThenIcanDieInPeace

 What five items are on your golf bucket list?
 Let us know in the comments below!